Well, who said mobile app store growth would become a fight between iOS and Android? As it turns out Samsung, a sleepy Asian giant, now

 In my podcast interview and blog post with Patrick Mork last year, “app store” is mentioned three times and “app” five times.
 If Apple had its way, my post would sound as if written in 2004 (i.e. “the GetJar mobile software download service”).

-Anyone who cares about the fast-growing mobile app store industry should be concerned about the constant flurry of lawsuits among Apple, Nokia, Samsung, HTC and other handset manufacturers.
+Anyone who cares about mobile app store growth should be concerned about the constant flurry of lawsuits among Apple, Nokia, Samsung, HTC and other handset manufacturers.

 Not content to win legitimate patent infringment cases, Apple now raised swords with GetJar and any firm selling software calling itself an “app store.”